temf/YieldEstOptGPR/README.md

 - For yield estimation a hybrid method combining pure Monte Carlo (MC) with a surrogate model approach based on Gaussian process regression (GPR) is used.

+- For yield optimization an adaptive Newton-MC method is used, which is a modification of a globalized Newton method allowing adaptive sample size increase.

-- As benchmark problems a simple dielectrical waveguide and a lowpass filter are considered.
+- As benchmark problems a simple dielectrical waveguide and a lowpass filter (only for estimation) are considered.

 ## Running the examples

 - The main files to run the yield estimation are Run_YieldEst_Waveguide.py (for the waveguide problem) and Run_YieldEst_Lowpass.py (for the lowpass filter problem, respectively).

+- The main file to run the yield optimization is Run_YieldOpt_Waveguide.py.

 ## Data origin